Health & Wellness | Chicago Bears Official Website

 Chicago Bears/Jewel-Osco Coat Drive

-The Chicago Bears have kicked off the 30th annual Chicago Bears Coat Drive brought to you by Jewel-Osco.
-New and gently used coats will be collected at participating Jewel-Osco locations throughout Chicagoland through February 1, 2019.
+The Chicago Bears have kicked off the 31st annual Chicago Bears Coat Drive brought to you by Jewel-Osco.
+New and gently used coats will be collected at participating Jewel-Osco locations throughout Chicagoland through February 28, 2020.
+Bears Fit (155 E Townline Rd., Vernon Hills) will also accept donations.
 Coats will benefit the Salvation Army.
-For Jewel-Osco locations, please click here.
+For Jewel-Osco locations, please click here or if you are in need of a coat, contact the Salvation Army at 773-353-8607.

 Fuel Up to PLAY 60